-- a) Verification of the disability the animal is supporting, and - b) How the animal serves as an accommodation for the verified disability, and - c) How the need for the animal relates to the ability of the student to use and enjoy the living arrangements available through the University, and - d) The letter is subject to the Documentation Criteria as outlined in the Steps to Accommodations.
+- a.
+Verification of the disability the animal is supporting, and - How the animal serves as an accommodation for the verified disability, and - c.
+How the need for the animal relates to the ability of the student to use and enjoy the living arrangements available through the University, and - d.
+The type of animal(s) for which the reasonable accommodation is sought, and - e.
+The letter is subject to the Documentation Criteria as outlined in the Steps to Accommodations.